pnp/cli-microsoft365/docs/docs/user-guide/using-cli.md

     True: 1, yes, true, on
     False: 0, no, false, off

 This means that whenever you need to pass a boolean value to a command, you can use any of the values listed above.
-For example, to configure if planner is allowed in your organisation you can execute the following:
+For example, to configure if Planner is allowed in your organization you can execute the following:

 ```sh
 m365 planner tenant settings set --isPlannerAllowed true